 This site, representing the ICGA community, aims to be a site of prime interest to computer-game enthusiasts across a wide spectrum of games.
 We hope you appreciate it and invite you to contribute to this site through the feedback channels, and consider joining the ICGA if you are not a member.

-The events will start at Monday 29 June 2015 and end at 5 July 2015 (with a possible extension of a day, if there are many contestants).
+The events will start at Monday 27 June 2016 and end at Sunday 3 July 2016.

 The Events will consist of

-- The ACG2015 Advances in Computer Games Conference
+- The CG2016 Computers and Games Conference

 - The World Computer Chess Championship